LardexTheLarge/Social-Network-API/README.md

 ## Description

 My program is a social media backend that creates users, add friends, creates posts by users and adds reactions to posts by users.
+The technology used was Nodejs, Express, MongoDB, mongoose and insomnia.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)